 Each year from January 1st to early March the Chestnut Lead, Tearbritches, Conasauga River at Betty Gap, and the East Cowpen Trailhead at Three Forks Mountain are closed because the Forest Service closes FS17 above FS630 along with FS68 below Potatopatch Mountain due to winter weather.

-All of these trails require driving over dirt and gravel roads and depending on the vehicle the average speed may be 15 m.p.h. which means a trail like Beech Bottom will take over an hour to get to the trailhead.
+All of these trails require driving over dirt and gravel roads and depending on the vehicle the average speed may be 15 m.p.h. which means a trail like Beech Bottom will take around an hour to get to the trailhead.
+If you have a small car no problem.
+Just drive slower.
 It is well worth the drive.
-All the roads have enough space for two vehicles to pass each other.
+All the roads have enough space in order for two vehicles to pass.

 Since 1990, the Conasauga District Trail Volunteers in partnership with the U.S. Forest Service have helped maintain the trails in the Cohutta Wilderness and the surrounding Chattahoochee National Forest.
 The Forest Service schedules a volunteer outing one Saturday a month.
 To find out more about this wonderful organizationwww.teamconasauga.org